hamim23z/ChronicleAI/README.md

 ***
 This is a team project.
-The team consists of me, Alexis Juarez Gomez, Hamim Choudhury, and Kenneth Romero
+The team consists of me, Alexis Juarez Gomez, Hamim Choudhury, and Kenneth Romero.
+This is still in development and changes are being made to this.
 ***